SophiaH67/informatica-discord-bot/readme.md

 ```

 Your discord bot should then come online and you should be able to use it with the prefix you defined in the variable.

+### Tenor token

+In order to obtain a tenor api token.
+Go to [the tenor developer dashboard](https://tenor.com/developer/dashboard), make an account, then create an app with any title and description.
+You will get a key which you can put in the TENOR_TOKEN environment variable